TENANCY RIGHTS GUIDE

 Fair notice periods

 You cannot be asked to leave without proper written notice.
-For periodic tenancies, landlords generally must give 90 days notice for owner-occupancy and 42 days for other reasons.
-Tenants on periodic tenancies typically need to give 28 days notice.
+For periodic tenancies, landlords generally must give 90 days' notice for owner-occupancy and 42 days for other reasons.
+Tenants usually give at least 21 daysโ€™ written notice for a periodic tenancy, unless otherwise agreed in writing.

 Core responsibilities as a tenant